albertoruibal/carballo/readme.md

 Version 1.8: (upcoming)

-* Implement the standard "UCI_LimitStrength" and "UCI_Elo" UCI options instead the non standard "Elo" option
+* Implement the standard "UCI_LimitStrength" and "UCI_Elo" UCI options instead of the old "Elo" option
+* Implement "searchmoves" in the UCI interface
-* Add pawn blockade to the ExperimentalEvaluator
+* Add pawn blockade also to the CompleteEvaluator

 Version 1.7: A new Late Move Reductions (LMR) formula